 - minimize the amount of time you waste on things that don’t bring much profit on a long-term basis.

 - re-use your talent in many other areas of life that are related to your main area of interest.

 - renew your talent by being studious and looking for information relevant to your area of interest.

-- limit negativity—and if you are diverse—protect, maintain or enhance your diversity by reading and meditating on informative and positive literature/information; make it a habit to do this repeatedly until you are habitually positive, irrespective of any negative circumstance(s) that could be going on.
+- limit negativity, and protect, maintain, or enhance your abilities by reading and meditating on informative and positive literature/information; do this repeatedly and you will become habitually positive.

 - protect your health, eat good food, clean up your environment regularly, and use the least amount of non-renewable resources as you possibly can.

-- list and strive to achieve more goals that have consideration/respect for the natural environment, human and animal life, and make you use technology in a way that conserves resources and protects the environment.
+- list and strive to achieve more goals that have regard/respect for the natural environment and human and animal life, and use technology in ways that can conserve resources and protect the environment.